simanerush/hacker-news-app/README.md

 ## API

-The app uses `algolia` API to fetch news and comments.
+The app tries to use the official HN API to fetch news and comments.